dennisschultz-db/InspectAnything/README.md

 * InspectionEvent : thrown by the Question, handled by the QuesitonList to let it recalculate the % complete

 ###Classes
-LightningInspection -- apex backend for the components
+SimpleLightningInspection -- apex backend for the components